-Living My Dream With Charity: Water: A Charity That Has Changed the Way We Donate
+Living My Dream With Charity: Water and How They’ve Changed the Way We Donate

 As it was international day of charity on Thursday, I thought I would dedicate a post to charitable giving.
 The other night I couldn’t sleep, which is rather standard for me, so I decided to read my dissertation.
 Sounds like a sleep winner but I didn’t read it to send me to sleep, rather I was keen to revisit the research to understand the motivations behind donating (says a lot about me!)
 I had chosen charitable giving as my topic almost 5 years ago, with a focus on ‘charity: water’, a New York based charity who are on a mission to bring clean and safe drinking water to people in developing countries.